 What are gold ETFs and are they a good investment?
 Here’s a brief look at five that are worth considering.

 Exchange-traded funds, or ETFs, have existed since 1993, though they became much more common in the early 2000s.
-Since then, they have risen in popularity because they are a cheaper investment option than traditional mutual funds.
+Since then, gold ETFs have risen in popularity because they are a cheaper investment option than traditional mutual funds.

 ETFs represent shares of ownership of a unit investment trust that holds portfolios of stocks, bonds, currencies or commodities.
 They provide considerable flexibility in implementing various investment strategies and in building investment portfolios.